Pain in Infants, Children, and Adolescents SIG

 Please keep in mind that you can only send messages to the listserv from the e-mail address you provided in your member profile.
 If you are having difficulties using this listserv, please e-mail the APS Listserv Administrator at firstname.lastname@example.org.

-The Pain in Infants, Children and Adolescents SIG will again present a Pediatric Data Blitz including a series of brief oral presentations of emerging research in pediatric pain.
-We will present our annual Young Investigator Award.
-Finally we will announce results of the election of a new SIG Chair.
+The Pain in Infants, Children and Adolescents SIG will present a Pediatric Data Blitz including a series of brief oral presentations of emerging research in pediatric pain.
+An annual Young Investigator Award will be presented, and a SIG social event will follow on Friday evening.

 Position Statements on Pain in Children